 Aside from the economic boons, there is the issue of sustainability.
 Estimates on how much oil is left vary, but it’ll run out a long time before sunlight does.
 Not only that, oil is a carcinogenic, deadly pollutant for which there is still no reliable transportation method.
 Tanker spills devastate huge areas of water and pipelines have dumped more than 9 million gallons of crude oil on US soil since 2010.
 Not only is energy from solar and wind clean, it could one day be free.

 Our hang-up on oil has also caused the United States to pursue some of the most unsavory ties in all international relations.
-Saudi Arabia is the an oppressive, ultra-conservative Islamic fundamentalist state that provides ISIS a model for its dreamed-of caliphate, yet we share a “special relationship” with them over oil.
+Saudi Arabia is an oppressive, ultra-conservative, theocratic state that provides ISIS a model for its dreamed-of caliphate, yet we share a “special relationship” with them over oil.
 Trump’s alliance with Vladimir Putin likewise appears to be triangulated around the matter of oil.

 As Trump withdrew from the Paris Climate Accord, he alienated the US from our European allies on the single biggest global issue.
 He’s instead strengthening US, Saudi Arabian, and Russian relations – the world’s three biggest oil producers by far.
 A new international order is forming with despotic petro states on one side and green states on the other, and Trump wants the US on the wrong side of history.